 A “comprehensive” NHS workforce implementation plan will be published later this year, NHS England has confirmed today in its new long-term plan for the health service.

-Miss any of the news affecting the profession during October 2018?
+Miss any of the news affecting the profession during December 2018?
 Catch up with our summary of the main nursing headlines.